ChadwickCSP/bash-quest-josht77/Mineshaft/README.md

 ### Get the Sword

-To complete the
+To find the Treasure, the player must aquire a torch to naviagate throught he pathways in the Mineshaft.
-To complete Adventure Quest, the player must acquire a sword that can be used to slay the dragon.
-To get the sword, the player must obtain a key.
-To get the key, the player must lift a boulder.
-To lift the boulder, the player must lift weights in the gym.
+They also must find a Pickaxe to mine through some stone.
+They will need strength as well in order to mine the stone.
+Eventually, the player will find a key that is needed to open a chest that will hold the secret treasure.

 ## Tests

-There is one test, `cave/tests/win` which when used will complete the entire game in 16 moves
+There is one test, `Mineshaft/tests/win` which when used will complete the entire game in blank moves

 ## Known bugs